-People who are allergic to eggs should avoid using them to treat their wrinkles.
+However, people who are allergic to eggs should avoid using them to treat their wrinkles.

 Applying small amounts of essential oils mixed with a carrier oil on wrinkles may help reduce them.
-Often essential oils are applied in specific combinations that heal skin without causing irritation, so long as they’re diluted with a carrier oil.
+Often, essential oils are applied in specific combinations that heal skin without causing irritation, so long as they’re diluted with a carrier oil.

 - carrot seed